-2. In the case of any plan of life insurance which provides for future premium determination, the amounts of which are to be determined by the insurance company based on then estimates of future experience, or in the case of any plan of life insurance or annuity which is of such a nature that the minimum reserves cannot be determined by the methods described in subsections C, I, J, K, and N of this section, the reserves which are held under any such plan must:

-(a) be appropriate in relation to the benefits and the pattern of premiums for that plan, and as determined by regulations promulgated by the Commissioner.
-N. This section shall apply to all annuity and pure endowment contracts other than group annuity and pure endowment contracts purchased under a retirement plan or plan of deferred compensation, established or maintained by an employer (including a partnership or sole proprietorship) or by an employee organization, or by both, other than a plan providing individual retirement accounts or individual retirement annuities under Section 408 of the Internal Revenue Code, as now or hereafter amended.
+2. In the case of any plan of life insurance which provides for future premium determination, the amounts of which are to be 6 determined by the insurance company based on then estimates of 7 future experience, or in the case of any plan of life insurance or 8 annuity which is of such a nature that the minimum reserves cannot 9 be determined by the methods described in subsections C, I, J, K, 1 0 and N of this section, the reserves which are held under any such 1 1 plan must: 1 2 be appropriate in relation to the benefits and the (a) pattern of premiums for that plan, and be computed by a method which is consistent with the (b) principles of this Standard Valuation Law, as determined by regulations promulgated by the Commissioner.
+This section shall apply to all annuity and pure endowment Ν. 1 8 contracts other than group annuity and pure endowment contracts 1 9 purchased under a retirement plan or plan of deferred compensation, 2 0 established or maintained by an employer (including a partnership or 2 1 sole proprietorship) or by an employee organization, or by both, 2 2 other than a plan providing individual retirement accounts or 2 3 individual retirement annuities under Section 408 of the Internal Revenue Code, as now or hereafter amended.